 African Pygmy Hedgehogs are amazing creatures and can make excellent pets as we’ve found out.
-Everyday we seem to learn some new amazing fact about pygmy hedgehogs.
+Everyday we seem to learn some new amazing facts about pygmy hedgehog.

 Lets take a look at some pygmy hedgehog facts in detail in the rest of this article.